Dharsikask14/Pet_inventory_management/README.md

 Select the newly created pet_inventory database from the sidebar.

-Click on the Import tab.

-Choose the database.sql file provided in this project and click "Import".

-This will create the users, pets, and custom_services tables.
+Create the users, pets, and custom_services tables.

 **3. Run the Application**